 To defend himself from his creditors, Pietro is forced to sell the second shop and register the workshop in Strada Vittorio Emanuele in his wife’s name.
 Riccardo begins to work for the family company.

-Pietro Barilla senior dies on 17 August.
+Pietro Barilla senior dies on August 17th.

 Erberto Carboni designs the Barilla Calendar for 1922.
-It is his first work for the pasta factory.
+It is his first work for the Pasta Factory.

 The architect Camillo Uccelli carries out the extension of the Pasta Factory in Via Veneto.

 The architect Camillo Uccelli designs a project for the new Werner & Pfleiderer continuous bread ovens bought by Riccardo in Germany.